 Flagging Individual Fields as Sensitive Data

-By default, no fields are considered sensitive by the TrustedForm script.
+By default, fields data collected in form inputs is not considered sensitive by the TrustedForm script.
 If you use the TrustedForm script as provided and do not flag any fields as sensitive, the script will capture any fields filled out while the script is active on the page.

 To protect data, flag the individual, sensitive fields as follows: